Water supply and sanitation in India: Japan

 As India's largest donor in the sector the Japan International Cooperation Agency (JICA) finances a multitude of projects with a focus on capital-intensive urban water supply and sanitation projects, often involving follow-up projects in the same locations.
 Projects approved between 2006 and 2009 cover parts of Assam, Kerala, the Hogenakkal Water Supply and Fluorosis Mitigation Project in Tamil Nadu, Goa, Agra, Punjab, Orissa, and Bangalore.

 Evaluation of past projects.
-An ex-post evaluation of one large program, the Urban Water Supply and Sanitation Improvement Program, showed that "some 60%–70% of the goals were achieved" and that "results were moderate".
-The program was implemented by the Housing and Urban Development Corporation from 1996 to 2003 in 26 cities.
+An ex-post evaluation of one large programme, the Urban Water Supply and Sanitation Improvement Programme, showed that "some 60%–70% of the goals were achieved" and that "results were moderate".
+The programme was implemented by the Housing and Urban Development Corporation from 1996 to 2003 in 26 cities.
 The evaluation says that "state government plans were not based on sufficient demand research, including the research for residents' willingness to pay for services", so that demand for connections was overestimated.
 Also fees (water tariffs) were rarely increased despite recommendations to increase them.
 The evaluation concludes that "HUDCO was not able to make significant contributions to the effectiveness, sustainability, or overall quality of individual projects.
 One of the reasons that not much attention was given to this problem is probably that there was little risk of default on the loans thanks to state government guarantees."

 World Bank

 The World Bank finances a number of projects in urban and rural areas that are fully or partly dedicated to water supply and sanitation.
 This includes support targeted towards the Ganga River Basin, municipal development in Andhra Pradesh, Karnataka, Tamil Nadu and in rural areas of Uttarakhand and Punjab.
 There are multiple projects and loans that go into hundreds of millions and billions of US dollars.

 Evaluation of past projects.
 A study by the World Bank's independent evaluation department evaluated the impact of the World Bank-supported interventions in the provision of urban water supply and wastewater services in Mumbai between 1973 and 1990.
-It concluded that water supply and sewerage planning, construction and operations in Bombay posed daunting challenges to those who planned and implemented the investment program.
+It concluded that water supply and sewerage planning, construction and operations in Bombay posed daunting challenges to those who planned and implemented the investment programme.
 At the outset, there was a huge backlog of unmet demand because of underinvestment.
 Population and economic growth accelerated in the following decades and the proportion of the poor increased as did the slums which they occupied.
-The intended impacts of the program have not been realized.
+The intended impacts of the programme have not been realised.
 Shortcomings include that "water is not safe to drink; water service, especially to the poor, is difficult to access and is provided at inconvenient hours of the day; industrial water needs are not fully met; sanitary facilities are too few in number and often unusable; and urban drains, creeks and coastal waters are polluted with sanitary and industrial wastes."